-- 1. navigate to the Automatic Line Coloring node in the combined element properties - 2. open the node Ground fault recognition - a) For non-directional ground fault recognition devices:

-Click on the ... button in the Triggering property

-select the variable you wish to import in the dialog that opens b) for directional ground fault recognition devices with a trip alarm link the variable with Triggering and add the appropriate direction:
+- 1. navigate to the Automatic Line Coloring node in the combined element properties - 2. open the node Ground fault recognition - a) For non-directional ground fault recognition devices: Click on the ... button in the Triggering property select the variable you wish to import in the dialog that opens The properties for the direction remain empty - b) for directional ground fault recognition devices with a trip alarm link the variable with Triggering and add the appropriate direction: